DonHulieo/server_scenarios/README.md

 # server_scenarios 🚶‍♂️

-A FiveM resource by TayMcKenzieNZ allowing custom and modified scenarios to work in your servers.
+A FiveM resource by TayMcKenzieNZ allowing modified scenarios to work in your servers.

 **This resource requires gamebuild 2189 (Cayo Perico) or higher**